dakujem/toru/readme.md

 - `mpetrovich/dash` provides a full range of transformation functions, uses _arrays_ internally
 - `lodash-php/lodash-php` imitates Lodash and provides a full range of utilities, uses _arrays_ internally
 - `nikic/iter` implements a range of iteration primitives using _generators_, authored by a PHP core team member
-- `illuminate/collections` should cover the needs of most Laravel developers, check the inner implementation for details
+- `illuminate/collections` should cover the needs of most Laravel developers, but uses _arrays_ internally
-- in many cases, a `foreach` will do the same job
+- in many cases, a `foreach` will do the job

-This library (`dakujem/toru`) does not provide a full range of ready-made transformation functions, rather provides the most common ones and means to bring in and compose own transformations.
+Toru library (`dakujem/toru`) does not provide a full range of ready-made transformation functions, rather provides the most common ones and means to bring in and compose own transformations.
+It works well with and along with the aforementioned and other such libraries.

-It originally started as an alternative to `nikic/iter` for daily tasks, which to me has a somewhat cumbersome interface.
+Toru originally started as an alternative to `nikic/iter` for daily tasks, which to me has a somewhat cumbersome interface.
 The `Itera` static _class_ tries to fix that by using a single class import instead of multiple function imports and by reordering the parameters so that the input collection is consistently the first one.
-Still, composing multiple operations into one transformation is cumbersome, so the `IteraFn` factory was implemented to fix that.
+Still, composing multiple operations into one transformation felt cumbersome, so the `IteraFn` factory was implemented to fix that.
-It worked well, but was still verbose for mundane tasks.
+It worked well, but was still kind of verbose for mundane tasks.
-To allow concise fluent/chained calls (like with Lodash), the `Dash` class was designed.
+To allow concise fluent/chained calls (like with Lodash), the `Dash` class was then designed.
 With it, it's possible to compose transformations neatly.